 At Cogenhoe Primary School, the welfare of all our pupils is of the upmost importance and therefore we regularly review our safeguarding procedures.
-If you have any concerns regarding the pupils at our school, then please speak to one of the Child Protection Officers, by contacting the school on (01604) 890380 or by making an appointment through the school office.
-Please click on the link below to meet our Safeguarding & Child Protection Team.
+If you have any concerns regarding the pupils at our school, then please speak to one of the Designated Safeguarding Leads, by contacting the school on (01604) 890380 or by making an appointment through the school office.

 If you have a safeguarding concern relating to the welfare of a child, members of the public can contact the Multi-Agency Safeguarding Hub (MASH) who will listen and deal with any concerns.